Travel to and in London

 Travel to London is conveniently available by air, train and road:

-- By air: London International Airport is primarily serviced by Air Canada (flights to Toronto/Pearson International and Ottawa), WestJet (flights to Calgary and Winnipeg) and United Arlines (flights to Chicago/O'Hare International and Newark).
+- By air: London International Airport is primarily serviced by Air Canada (daily flights to Toronto/Pearson International, Ottawa and Montreal), WestJet (daily flights to Toronto/Pearson International, Calgary and Winnipeg).

 - By rail: London railway station is located in downtown London and is serviced by Via Rail that connects the city with Sarnia, Windsor and the major transportation hub represented by Toronto's Union Station.

 - By road: situated approximately 200 km away from both Toronto and Detroit, London can be reached easily by means of 401 and 402 highways that pass the city by the south at around 10 km from Western University.
 Bus service to downtown station is provided by Greyhound that has direct service from London to a number of cities in Ontario, Michigan and New York.

 Alternate bus route options are provided by RobertQ Airbus that connects London primarily to Toronto/Pearson and Detroit/Metro airports.
 You can receive a 10% discount if you mention the promo code "CSME".

 Driving from the London Airport to Western University